Epistemic Limits of Computation

 This means that the statement "This cube is not solvable" is actually true.
 We arrive at a true but unprovable statement, because the only way to prove it would be to attempt solving the cube, and impossible task due to its very nature.

-This is a fundamental limitation, as we cannot automatically verify every property, such as the absence of errors, halting, or other undecidable problems.
-No analysis tool can be both complete and effective for all programs.
+With this, Gödel showed that there are epistemic limits of the universe, things that not even a genie or computer can prove.
+I'm not sure if it is our limits or the universe's, but it is a fundamental limitation as we cannot automatically verify every property, such as the absence of errors, halting, or other undecidable problems.
+Therefore, no analysis tool can be both complete and effective for all programs.